enterprise-application-integration/eai-saentis/README.md

 7. Lastly, the order shipment requires the generation of a tracking number which is then sent in an email to the customer, confirming the shipping of the order.

 ## Implementation
 We designed the process as a choreography.
-Meaning that the sub-processes we would link among each other and not be delegated by a central brain.
+Meaning that the sub-processes would be linked among each other and not be delegated by a central brain.
 We chose to implement it this way because the order of the process steps was not going to change throughout this project.
-Additionally, implementing a process as a choreography brings the drawback of it being difficult to manage and maintain, this does not apply to our project since we do not plan on modifying it after completing the project.
-As to the disadvantage of it being difficult to monitor and track errors, we were able to avoid this because our project was small in size and complexity.
+Although, implementing a process as a choreography brings the drawback of it being difficult to manage and maintain, this does not apply to our project since we do not plan on modifying it after completing the project.
+In regard to the disadvantage of it being difficult to monitor and track errors in a choreography, this did not affecte too strongly scine our project was small in size and complexity.
 Based on the way we implemented the process, the steps are of a synchronous nature, meaning that each process step has to be successfully completed for it to pass on to the next step.

 ### Database
 To implement the scenario we created a database for the project.
 The database has 5 tables: